Predicting post-release defects with knowledge units (KUs) of programming languages: an empirical study: Findings

-Studying the feature importance of the KUCLS is essential to identify which KU-based feature contribute most significantly to predicting post-release defects.
+\textbf{Motivation.} Analyzing feature importances helps pinpoint the features that contribute most significantly to predicting post-release defects.
 This analysis not only enhances our understanding of the model's decision-making process but also highlights the practical relevance of specific KUs.
-From an operational perspective, identifying key features streamline the feature engineering process and improves the model's practicality for deployment in real-world scenarios.